HendersonDaniel/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 cd ..
 ```
-Then stages your changes and commit them, with an appropriate message, before pushing to your remote repository.
+Then stage your changes and commit them, with an appropriate message, before pushing to your remote repository.
 ```
 git add .
 git commit -m "Created Rust project"